Saniya-SSSF/Saniya-SSSF/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Saniya-yellow)](https://stackoverflow.com/users/18118824/syed-saniya-samreen-faizi)

 I'm an intern at edureka as a Full Stack Developer.
 The crossover between design and programming has always been of interest to me.
-Iam good at HTML,CSS.
+I have skills like HTML,CSS.

 ![Visitor Count](https://profile-counter.glitch.me/Saniya-SSSF/count.svg)